WATERSOUND, Fla.--(BUSINESS WIRE)--

 About The St. Joe Company

-The St. Joe Company is a Florida-based real estate developer and manager.
-The Company owns approximately 567,000 acres of land concentrated primarily in Northwest Florida and has significant residential and commercial land-use entitlements in hand or in process.
-The majority of land not under development is used for the growing and selling of timber.
+The St. Joe Company is a Florida-based real estate development and operating company.
+The Company owns land concentrated primarily in Northwest Florida and has significant residential and commercial land-use entitlements in hand or in process.
 The Company also owns various commercial, resort and club properties.
 More information about the Company can be found on its website at www.joe.com.

 - Northwest Florida